 Your cash patronage distribution reduces the cost of doing business with Central Texas Farm Credit — the cash dividend lowers your effective interest rate.

 Cash distributions vary, depending upon earnings and the overall financial goals of the organization.
-The $6.5 million in cash payments made in 2019 from 2018 earnings effectively reduced our average borrower’s interest rate by 1.50 percent.
+The earnings effectively reduce our average borrower’s interest rate by 1.50 percent.

 Central Texas Farm Credit’s objective is to provide “superior service at competitive rates.”
 Bond investors (where the money we lend comes from) need to know that we have the ability to generate earnings.
 To that end, Central Texas Farm Credit builds capital and loss reserves to withstand the down cycles of the ag economy.
 Because of our financial strength and stability, we are able to borrow at very low interest rates, which we pass on to our customers.